kyliehigashionna/ics604-final-project/README.md

 - In the "anime_data" folder, please put/upload all five dataset zip files to the folder.
 - When running the Jupyter Notebook, some of the cells may take 15 minutes or more depending on the runtime hardware.
 - For a faster run, please use the G4 GPU hardware accelerator where the longest time it took to run a cell was around 5 minutes.
-- Then run the cells from top to bottom.
+- Run the cells from top to bottom.